Loading...

 When someone in the privacy program is detected, the DMV will only release the person’s employing agency to non–police agencies and or to private companies that process citations for cities and counties.
 The DMV cannot release a home address and therefore a violator with a confidential plate who is caught on camera cannot get a ticket.

 There is no question that camera enforcement of traffic violations generates revenue for the State.
-If the DMV has more than one million vehicles registered to motorists who are connected to a few thousand state and local Government agencies that are allowed to opt for confidential plates, this could prevent the State from collecting on millions of dollars in fines from those State workers.
-These State works can also get out of fines, tolls, or parking tickets.
-California assemblyman Jeff Miller has taken efforts in hopes to close the gap of this so called loop hole.
+If the DMV has more than one million vehicles registered to motorists who are connected to a few thousand state and local government agencies that are allowed to opt for confidential plates, this could prevent the State from collecting on millions of dollars in fines from those State workers.
+These State works can also get out of traffic fines, tolls, or parking tickets.
+California assemblyman Jeff Miller has taken efforts in hopes to close the gap of this so-called loophole.

 What the Blank Data Fields on Your Automated Traffic Enforcement Notice to Appear Mean to You?

-A red light camera ticket is mailed to you on a form (TR-115 see below) generally labeled Notice to Appear –Automated Traffic Enforcement and this form has data fields that are filled in with information like Name, Driver Lic.
-No., Age, Birth date, Yr. of Veh., Make, Color, Code and Section, etc. Sometimes many of these fields are not filled in and you may wonder why?
+A red light camera ticket is mailed to you on a form (TR-115 see below) generally labeled Notice to Appear –Automated Traffic Enforcement and this form have data fields that are filled in with information like Name, Driver Lic.
+No., Age, Birthdate, Yr. of Veh., Make, Color, Code and Section, etc. Sometimes many of these fields are not filled in and you may wonder why?

 Look to see if certain fields like your age and birth date are filled in or if the body style of your vehicle is filled in, if not, if these fields are left blank, then you might be able to get your ticket dropped on a technicality.- blog submitted by ticketbust.com, helping drivers contest and dismiss their traffic tickets.